 The mission of the ENLACE Higher Education Master’s Program is to invest in the preparation of leadership in higher education that will create change responsive to the educational needs of Latinx students and an increasingly diverse college student population.
 The program aims to support promising students to work as culturally competent and critical staff and administrators at institutions of higher education immediately after they graduate, aiding first-generation college students, economically challenged students, immigrant students, and students from underrepresented groups.
 The program emphasizes on the Latinx experience and provides knowledge and skills related to the history and development of post-secondary institutions and effective administrative practices at that level.
 It also stresses an understanding of administrative and supervisory skills for the development and support of instructional systems at the collegiate level.
 Lastly, the program also prepares highly qualified students for further graduate study and research in doctoral programs so they may pursue a path to tenured faculty and senior administrator positions at colleges and universities across the nation.

 The program also offers the ENLACE scholarship on a limited basis to students with a demonstrated commitment to careers working at Hispanic Serving Institutions, with Latinx communities, first-generation college students, immigrant students, and/or other members of under-represented groups.
 Candidates are selected by their personal statement submission and its relevancy to the program’s mission.
 Contact the program facilitator for more information.

-The deadline for the ENLACE scholarship is June 1, 2021.
-Recipients will be informed mid-May and the amount of scholarship funding will be available until early September.
+The deadline for the ENLACE scholarship is July 15, 2021.
+Recipients will be informed at the end of July and the amount of scholarship funding will be available until early September.